 Why Shouldn’t I Get a Hysterectomy for Fibroids?

-Perhaps the most important thing to remember about getting a hysterectomy for fibroids is that you have other options.
-After all, we know that Uterine Fibroid Embolization can shrink your fibroids, eliminate your symptoms, leave your uterus fully intact, and quickly get you back to normal daily activities.
-Because of all these reasons, we hope that you’ll consider what we believe is the best fibroid treatment available.
+Perhaps the most important thing to remember is that there are alternatives to hysterectomy for fibroids that avoid these complications.
+Uterine fibroid embolization can shrink your fibroids, eliminate your symptoms, leave your uterus fully intact, and quickly get you back to normal daily activities.
+Before undergoing an irreversible procedure, we hope you’ll consider one of the best fibroid treatments available.

 Contact USA Fibroid Centers Today!

 You can schedule an appointment online, visit one of the dozens of USA Fibroid Centers nationwide, and/or consult one of our leading experts during a convenient telemedicine visit.
-No matter where we meet up, we look forward to helping you take back control of your life!
+We look forward to helping you regain control of your life.